 Governor’s Advisory Council Seeks Candidates for Game Commission Board

-Harrisburg, PA – The Governor’s Advisory Council for Hunting, Fishing and Conservation is seeking a qualified candidate to represent District 3 on the Pennsylvania Game Commission’s board of directors.
-District 3 includes the counties of Cameron, Centre, Clearfield, Clinton, Elk, Jefferson, McKean and Potter.
-The district has been represented with distinction by David J. Putnam of Centre Hall, Centre County.
-While Commissioner Putnam’s term expires on May 5, 2017, he is permitted to serve a six-month extension while his replacement is sought.
+Harrisburg, PA – The Governor’s Advisory Council for Hunting, Fishing and Conservation is seeking a qualified candidate to represent District 2 on the Pennsylvania Game Commission’s board of directors.
+District 2 includes the counties of Allegheny, Armstrong, Beaver, Fayette, Greene, Indiana, Washington, and Westmoreland.
+The district has been represented with distinction by Robert W. Schlemmer of Export, Westmoreland County.

-“The Governor is reaching out to the hunting and trapping community in District 3 to find a diverse group of applicants, one of which will be nominated by the Governor to fill this vacancy,” said Robb Miller, director of the advisory council.
+“The Governor is reaching out to the hunting and trapping community in District 2 to find a diverse group of applicants, one of whom will be nominated by the Governor to fill this vacancy,” said Robb Miller, director of the advisory council.
 “We’re encouraging anyone interested in volunteering to serve on the board to send us a letter of intent and their professional resume.”